newfs/gobotany-app/docs/DKEY.md

 ## Updating the Dichotomous Key

-To make changes to the Dichotomous Key in order to keep it up to date, edit the records in the Admin.
-Then a site administrator should run the `sync` script, which will complete the update.
+To update the key, edit the records in the Admin (CMS) as described in the following instructions.
+Then a site administrator should run the `sync` script, which will finish the update.

-Below are various pieces of the Dichotomous Key and how to update them.

 ### Compact View Tool

-The [Compact View](/edit/dkey/) tool is a companion to the CMS screens.
+The Compact View tool is a companion to the CMS screens.
+You can access it from a link in the top right of the ”Dichotomous Key Administration” page.

-It enables you to browse a compact, expanded view of the key.
-It aims to make it easier to see what is where and to provide quick shortcuts to the CMS edit screens.
+This allows you to browse a compact, expanded view of the key.
+This makes it easier to see what is where and to provide quick shortcuts to the edit screens.
 Navigate using the links at top, and the links to groups, families, and genera in the trees.

 Each page in the Compact View corresponds to a page in the key.
-Its title appears at the top of the page, with a `change` link next to it in case you need to edit that page record.
+The page title appears at the top, with a `change` link next to it in case you need to edit the record for that page.

-Each lead has its composite identifier (page id:lead number/letter, which looks like this: 16:8b) linked to the CMS change screen for that record.
-If there's a group, family, or genus link next to it, that link goes to another page in the Compact View.
+Each lead has its composite identifier (page id:lead-number-and-letter, which looks like this: 16:8b).
+This identifier is linked to the CMS change screen for that record.
+If there is a link for a group, family, or genus next to it, that link goes to another page in the Compact View.

-If you hover your cursor over a lead’s identifier in the Compact View for a couple of seconds, the text for that couplet question will appear as a tooltip.
+If you hover your cursor over a lead’s identifier in the Compact View for a few seconds, the text for that couplet question will appear as a tooltip.

 ### Adding new leads

 In adding a new lead to the key, you essentially need to split an existing lead in two.
-This is because, with the key being a dichotomous key, all choices are arranged in couplets.
-Each couplet consists of two mutually exclusive choices for the user, and each of these choices is really a lead.
-So, you're really adding a pair of leads.
+This is because all choices are arranged in couplets, each consisting of two mutually exclusive choices.
+Each of these choices is a lead.
+So, you are really adding a pair of leads.

-1. Find the Page
+#### 1. Find the Page

-Start by finding the page that you will need to add a new lead on.
+Start by finding the page that you will need to add new leads on.
 This can be the top page (“Key to the Families”), a group page (ex.: ”Group 3”), a family page, or a genus page.
 Each of those can have a structure of leads.

-Browse around the [Compact View](/edit/dkey/) tool to get the page where you will need to add your new lead.
-You can click the `change` link at top to see the database record for this page, although you will likely not need to change it.
+Browse around the Compact View tool to get the page where you will need to add your new leads.
+You can click the `change` link at top to see the record for this page, although you will likely not need to change it.

 For example, choose the Group 4 page.

-2. Find the Parent Lead
+#### 2. Find the Parent Lead

 The next step is to find the parent lead that you want your new leads to appear beneath.
 Jot down the ID of this parent as seen in the Compact